Trump veers towards courts clash over migrant flights

 Biden issued pardons to former senior Republican lawmaker Liz Cheney and other members of the congressional committee that investigated the Jan 6, 2021 attack on the Capitol by Republicans stirred up by Trump's false claims to have won the 2020 election.

-Other recipients included former Covid pandemic advisor Anthony Fauci, retired general Mark Milley, and close family members including Biden's son Hunter.
+Other recipients included former COVID-19 pandemic advisor Anthony Fauci, retired general Mark Milley, and close family members including Biden's son Hunter.

 Trump repeatedly promised "retribution" against his political opponents while running in the 2024 election and has sought to crush opposition since taking office.